-->

 Does a book author need to hire a publicist to get exposure?

 Authors should build a comprehensive website that serves the interests of multiple types of visitors.
 The website should be tailored to your goals and the goals of your visitor.
 Keep in mind, various types of visitors will mostly likely have different end goals.
+The basics of any good website for authors, experts, speakers and consultants generally contain the following pages or sections on the website’s navigation bar: Home, About, Books, Speaking, Media, Media Kit, Testimonials, Podcast, Blog, Contact and Social Media Links.

 About the author/expert’s website navigation bar

-For example, the navigation button called “Media Kit” could be a main element in your navigation bar with a drop down for additional resources.
-These resources would include the exact name of your book with sub-title, a high quality photo of your book, a professional headshot, publisher, publication date, a summary of your book’s topic and key takeaways from your book.
+For example, the navigation button called “Media Kit” could be a main element in your navigation bar with a drop-down for additional resources.
+These resources would include the exact name of your book with sub-title, a high-quality photo of your book, a professional headshot, publisher, publication date, a summary of your book’s topic and key takeaways from your book.
 Also include how readers can buy a copy of your book (online retailers, traditional book stores) and provide links to the book.

 Include the phonetic pronunciation of your name